Selling a Maryland Home: What Are My Disclosure Obligations?

 You are required to provide written copies of the disclosure/disclaimer form to potential buyers.
 Samples can be found online, and your real estate agent or attorney will provide you a copy as part of the standard materials.

-Upon examining the form, you'll notice that it's actually divided into two parts, making clear that you have the option of filling out either the "Disclaimer" or the "Disclosure" portion.
+Upon examining the form, you'll notice that it's actually divided into two parts, making clear that you have the option of filling out either the "Disclosure" or the "Disclaimer Statement" portion.

-If you fill out the "Disclaimer" portion of the form then you "make no representations or warranties about the condition of the property."
+If you fill out the "Disclaimer Statement" portion of Maryland's form then you "make no representations or warranties about the condition of the property."
 This is basically saying that you're selling the home "as is."
 The buyer will assume liability for any defects that might or might not exist in the home.
 If, for instance, a water main bursts a week after the closing, the buyer cannot look to you for payment or reimbursement.

 But that doesn't let you entirely off the hook.
 You will still be expected to list any latent defects in the home about which you have actual knowledge; in other words, issues that you know about (without needing to hire an inspector or the like) but that the home purchaser "would not reasonably be expected to ascertain by a careful visual inspection and that would pose a direct threat to [his or her] health or safety."